cgwire/kitsu/docs/short/README.md

 ![Asset Status](../img/getting-started/asset_status_empty.png)

  ::: tip
-If you don't see any boxes, it means no assets are casted for this shot.
+If you don't see any boxes, no assets are cast for this shot.
 :::

 Then, you can click on the shot's name to go to its detail page.
 Then, you will see all the assets cast in this shot and their status.